 - Applications will be reviewed primarily on merit, with financial need being secondary.

-- Applicants with the most potential to become good osteopathic physicians based on their demonstration of academic achievement, motivation and service to their community will be selected.
+- Applicants with the most potential to become good osteopathic physicians based on their demonstration of academic achievement, leadership, motivation and service to their community will be selected.

 - The Foundation anticipates that its scholarship recipients, upon completion of their medical education will return to practice in Colorado.